Systems Group: Beginnings

 In November 1969, nine artists selected by Jeffrey Steele exhibited in an exhibition entitled Systeemi•System: An exhibition of syntactic art from Britain at the invitation of the Amos Anderson Art Museum in Helsinki.
-The exhibition was organised by Steele's Finnish wife Arja Nenonen (1936-2011) and the exhibiting artists were: Malcolm Hughes, Michael Kidner, Peter Lowe, David Saunders, Peter Sedgley, Jean Spencer, Jeffrey Steele, Michael Tyzack and Gillian Wise.
+The exhibition was organised by Steele's Finnish wife Arja Nenonen (1936–2011) and the exhibiting artists were: Malcolm Hughes, Michael Kidner, Peter Lowe, David Saunders, Peter Sedgley, Jean Spencer, Jeffrey Steele, Michael Tyzack and Gillian Wise.
 Steele chose artists whose interests were associated with his own developing interest in the theory of syntax in art.
 Each artist selected a different choice of elements, using some kind of rational principle to construct their work.

 Syntactic Art

 Syntactic art considers syntactic (structural) relationships between artwork elements more important than any semantic (referential) or pragmatic (expressive) relationships.
 In other words, in syntactic art the structure and form of the artwork takes precedence over its figurative representation or the viewer's interpretation.

-According to semiotician Charles Morris "language is a social system of signs mediating the response of members of the community to one another and to their environment."
+According to semiotician Charles Morris "language is a social system of signs mediating the responses of members of the community to one another and to their environment."
 Additionally "to understand a language or to use it correctly is to follow the rules of usage (syntactical, semantical, and pragmatical) current in the given social community."